Transformation

 // Instead of working in Quaternions, you can convert a Vector 3 Euler Angle rotation into a Quaternion.

-// A Quaternion that stores the rotation of the Transform in world space.
+// A Quaternion that stores the rotation of the Transform in Global space.

 // equal to transform.eulerAngles = new Vector3(0, 45, 0);